ReneHollander/node-freeimage/README.md

 * 0.1.0 Initial release
 * 0.2.0 Added the desciption of installation steps
 * 0.3.0 Added assertions and unit tests for bitmap information functions
+* 0.4.0 Added assertions and unit tests for file type functions

 ## JavaScript version of supported FreeImage functions